0x73am43l/0x73am43l/README.md

 - 🔭 I’m currently working as a Software Developer in Tehran, Iran
-- 🌱 I’m currently learning Python and Django
+- 🌱 I’m currently learning Javascript and Django
-- 💬 Ask me about Linux, Python and Django
+- 💬 Ask me about Linux, Python
 - 👽 Interested in solving real problems using TECH ;)
 - 😄 Pronouns: He / Him